 Learn to cook Anglo-Indian cuisine

 Anglo-Indian cuisine includes sturdy favourites such as kedgeree, mulligatawny and chutney, but it’s a tradition that’s dying out.
-Spend the morning in a local family’s home reviving the tradition, as you learn how to make traditional dishes before sitting down to enjoy lunch together.
+Spend the morning in a local family’s home reviving the tradition, as you take a culinary tour to learn how to make traditional dishes before sitting down to enjoy lunch together.

 British history through a local’s eyes